-A lot of people tend to get old ales and barleywines confused since they tend to have very similar profiles and characteristics.
+A lot of people tend to get Old Ales and English Barleywines confused since they tend to have very similar profiles and characteristics.
 One helpful thing to keep in mind is that a barleywine is typically stronger and richer.
 While Old Ales can tend to be very strong and rich too, they usually always will be aimed towards a lighter, yet sweeter beer with balanced malt profiles.
 “It should be a warming beer of the type that is best drunk in half pints by a warm fire on a cold winter’s night” – Michael Jackson.

-In the past, I have always gone back to stating that a huge trend these days in the world of beer is Barrel aging.
+In the past, I have always gone back to stating that a huge trend these days in the world of beer is barrel aging.
 Typically using previously used bourbon, brandy, whiskey, red wine barrel to further age and give the beer additional dynamic and unique aroma and flavor profiles.
-Old ales are another excellent candidate in experimenting with this trend and have resulted in some excellent results.
-(Some of which I have included in my list below).
+Old Ales are another excellent candidate in experimenting with this trend and have resulted in some excellent results.

 Founders Brewing Co. – Curmudgeon’s Better Half – 100 / 100